-- a daily living component for help with everyday life - a mobility component for help getting around
+- a daily living component for help with everyday life - a mobility component for help getting around a 'standard rate' and an 'enhanced rate', depending on your score in the pointsrelated assessment.

 You can be paid either component separately or receive both at the same time.